In this article

 Evaluate the implementation experience itself.
 How long does onboarding take?
 How much of your team's time does it require?
 A platform that takes 6 months to implement delivers zero value during those 6 months, which is a significant cost for a fast-growing business.

-Monk's onboarding process is designed to get teams operational quickly, connecting to existing systems and beginning to deliver value within weeks rather than months.
+Monk's onboarding process is designed to get teams operational quickly, connecting to existing systems and going live in 1 to 3 days rather than months.

 What Should You Avoid When Choosing Revenue Automation Software?